BirdeeHub/ode/README.md

 mutable scopes can create actor processes but immutable ones cant.
 Immutable will be lazy, and it will also attempt to automatically parallelize if possible.

-// where node implements Node which defines message types and timeout value mutable scopes can spawn an actor with pid = node @ function args...
+// where node implements Node which defines message types and timeout value and other stuff mutable scopes can spawn an actor with pid = node @ function args...

 send is Message @> pid